Additional Book Information

 Publication Date: July 25, 2017

 From Notting Hill Editions

-The biennial Notting Hill Editions Essay Prize is open to all essays written in English of between 2,000 and 8,000 words on any subject.
-The first prize is £20,000 and five runners-up each receive £1,000, making it the richest nonfiction prize in the world.
+The biennial Notting Hill Editions Essay Prize is open to all essays written in English of between 2,000 and 8,000 words, on any subject.
+The first prize is £20,000, and five runners up each receive £1,000, making the Essay Prize the richest non-fiction prize in the world.

 The judges of the 2017 prize were: Rosalind Porter (chair), Deputy Editor of Granta Magazine; Travis Elborough, freelance writer, author, broadcaster and cultural commentator; Kirsty Gunn, essayist and novelist; Daniel Mendelsohn, essayist, memoirist and critic; and Sameer Rahim, Arts & Books Editor of Prospect.

 "Five Ways of Being a Painting" by William Max Nelson

 On art and painting—how painters have used their bodies in art and painted themselves into the picture.

 The five runners up are: